 Criswell students, employees, and visitors are encouraged to park inside the Criswell College parking lot located at 4009 Junius St. opposite the college’s main entrance.
 All vehicles parked in Criswell parking must either display a valid Criswell parking decal on the front windshield or be recorded in the Visitors Parking Log at the campus receptionist desk, unless there is a campus event open to outside visitors.
 Each vehicle must be appropriately parked within the markings of a singular parking space (exceptions may be granted by Campus Police for larger vehicles).
 No vehicle is permitted to be parked either overnight or over a weekend in any Criswell parking lot without prior approval from Campus Police.

 Criswell parking decals are issued free of charge to students at Student Services and to employees by Campus Police.
 All Criswell parking decals expire each year on September 1st and are reissued to current students and employees at the beginning of the fall semester.
 New students are issued their parking decals at the beginning of their first semester, and new employees during the first week of their employment with the college.
-The decals are to be displayed in the lower right corner of the front windshield when sitting in the driver’s seat of the vehicle.
+The decals are to be displayed on the lower right corner of the passenger side windshield.

 Any vehicles parked by Criswell employees or students on the DTS campus are subject to the DTS Parking Regulations.
 Those affiliated with Criswell College who reside at DTS must display their current Criswell parking decal and DTS resident hang tag when parking in DTS parking lots designated for DTS residents.
 Any unpaid DTS parking tickets will be charged to the Criswell student’s account.